fortran-lang/webpage/source/news/2026/01-23-Fortran-index-blogpost.md

 *Joe Wallwork, Institute of Computing for Climate Science, University of Cambridge, jw2423@cam.ac.uk*

-Fortran will turn seventy later this year, making it a very well established programming language for scientific computing.
+October this year will mark seventy years since the first Fortran manual, making it a very well established programming language for scientific computing.
 Over its seven decades of usage, many high quality learning resources and tools have been developed for Fortran.
 However, their visibility has historically been poor in the community,